stacks-network/stacks-core/docs/subdomains.md

 3. Batching updates [x]
 4. Web API [x]
 5. Resolver database cache for holding *multiple* domains, instead of just one [x]
+6. Resolver should be able to authenticate an owned subdomain [o]
+7. Resolver should be able to respond to *names_owned_by_address* queries [o]
-6. Endpoint support for changing zonefiles/rotating keys [o]
+8. Endpoint support for changing zonefiles/rotating keys [o]